RezendeComZ/customCards/README.md

 - Allow configs on file (ex: CONFIG: ordered cardColor(150, 150, 150), borderColor(white) bgColor(150, 150, 100), textColor(200, 200, 200) ORIGINALCASE LOOP NOGROUPNAME)
 - Show group name at bottom (not show using config NOGROUPNAME)
 - Card opacity animation at start
-- Groups, indicate on file groups/levels of phrases
 - Better CSS for desktop and mobile
 - Upload custom file with phrases
 - Phrases file generator (other project?)